Brokerage

 The disk usage for a job is estimated as

-\[inputDiskCount + max (0.5 GB, outDiskCount \times nEvents \: or \: outDiskCount \times inputDiskCount) + workDiskCount\]inputDiskCount is the total size of job input files, a discrete function of nEvents. nEvents is the smallest number of events in a single job allowed based on the task requirements and is used to estimate the output size by multiplying outDiskCount when outDiskCountUnit ends with “PerEvents”, otherwise, inputDiskCount is used. inputDiskCount is zero if the queues are configured to read input files directly from the local storage.
+\[inputDiskCount + max (1.5 GB, outDiskCount \times nEvents \: or \: outDiskCount \times inputDiskCount) + max (300 MB, workDiskCount)\]inputDiskCount is the total size of job input files, a discrete function of nEvents. nEvents is the smallest number of events in a single job allowed based on the task requirements and is used to estimate the output size by multiplying outDiskCount when outDiskCountUnit ends with “PerEvents”, otherwise, inputDiskCount is used. inputDiskCount is zero if the queues are configured to read input files directly from the local storage.

-is divided by coreCount at each queue and the resultant value must be larger than the expected disk usage.DISK size check, free space in the local storage has to be over 200GB.
+maxwdiris divided by coreCount at each queue and the resultant value must be larger than the expected disk usage.DISK size check, free space in the local storage has to be over 200GB.

-is less than 24 hours.The estimated walltime for a job is
+maxtimeis less than 24 hours.The estimated walltime for a job is

 \[\frac {cpuTime \times nEvents} {C \times P \times cpuEfficiency} + baseTime\]nEvents is the same as the one used to estimate the disk usage.
 The estimated walltime must be between

-. network_connectivity of the queue isfull: to accept any tasks since outbound network connectivity is fully available,
+mintimeandmaxtimeat the queue.wnconnectivityof the queue must be consistent if the task specifiesipConnectivity.
+The format ofwnconnectivityandipConnectivityisnetwork_connectivity#ip_stack. network_connectivity of the queue isfull: to accept any tasks since outbound network connectivity is fully available,

 http: to accept tasks with network_connectivity=http or none since only http access is available, or